weburnit/php-oop/README.md

   * findByContribution($contributionName)
   * findByDeadBefore($year)

-1. Create a service "BiosService" under namespace Test/InterviewBundle/Services (don't forget about interfaces) and implement following methods
+1. Define and create a service "BiosService" under namespace Test/InterviewBundle/Services and implement following methods
   * getAllAwards()
+  * BiosService must have a dependency of the @logger (@monolog.logger)
+  * Use the logger to log operations

 1. Create ContributionsController under namespace Test/InterviewBundle/Controller